Alvor1991/PP3-Python/README.md

 #### User Interaction

-Users interact with the application through a terminal interface, providing input for entering workout data, viewing logs, and tracking progress
+Users interact with the application through a terminal interface, providing input for entering workout data, viewing logs, and tracking progress.

 #### Data Processing